Last Updated: February 24, 2020

 After seasoning with a squeeze of lemon and dashes of hot Tabasco sauce, slurp up the oysters to experience bursts of soft brininess.
 Who says you can’t treat yourself during lunch?

-You can’t say you’ve been to Old Airport Road Food Centre without a visit to the famous Nam Sing Hokkien Fried Mee (Hougang) to try the hokkien mee fried with prawns, squid and eggs.
+You can’t say you’ve been to Old Airport Road Food Centre without a visit to the famous Nam Sing Hokkien Fried Mee 南星福建炒虾面 to try the Hokkien mee fried with prawns, squid and eggs.

 Be prepared to wait for 30 to 45 minutes to feast on the Hokkien Fried Mee (S$5) which comes piled with a mix of bee hoon and yellow noodles, fresh seafood and pieces of eggs soaked in a seafood stock.

-I’ve had my fair share of this dish from Old Airport Road and I have to give their version of Rojak (S$4) a thumbs-up — it was an eclectic and delicious mixture of fresh bean sprouts, spinach, tau pok and youtiao speckled with crushed peanuts, all smothered in the sweet and tangy shrimp paste dressing.
+I’ve had my fair share of this dish from Old Airport Road, and I have to give their version of Rojak (S$4) a thumbs-up — it was an eclectic and delicious mixture of fresh bean sprouts, spinach, tau pok and youtiao speckled with crushed peanuts, all drenched in the sweet and tangy shrimp paste dressing.

 Plus they even serve wagyu beef with noodles or rice as well!
 Yes, WAGYU.

-The well-marinated beef was indeed tender and creamy with collagen and the slices of onion gave a nice kick to the overall dish.
-Definitely a special experience at Old Airport Road food centre.
+The well-marinated beef was indeed tender and creamy with collagen, and the slices of onion gave a nice kick to the overall dish—definitely an exceptional experience at Old Airport Road Food Centre.

-Freshly Made Chee Cheong Fun has repetitively been hailed by numerous reviews and it makes you wonder whether these rice noodle rolls with varied fillings like char siew, century egg, otah and prawns are really all they’re cracked up to be.
+Freshly Made Chee Cheong Fun’s numerous reviews have repetitively hailed them as one of the best chee cheong fun.
+The sceptic in me does wonder whether these rice noodle rolls with varied fillings like char siew, century egg, otah and prawns are all they’re cracked up to be.

 Filled with pieces of smoky char siew, the Char Siew (S$2) had a thin and smooth skin garnished with fried shallots and spring onions.

-The chee cheong fun soaked up the light soy sauce and chilli with bits of dried shrimp to ensure every mouthful of the rolls was full of strong, well-rounded flavours, enticing you to finish the plate in a matter of seconds.
-Worth the hype!
+The chee cheong fun soaked up the light soy sauce and chilli with bits of dried shrimp to ensure every mouthful of the rolls was full of intense, well-rounded flavours, enticing you to finish the plate in a matter of seconds.
+They are indeed worth the hype!

 Freshly Made Chee Cheong Fun: #01-155 | Opening Hours: 8am – 10pm (Daily)